 For the modes "next" and "previous" P1 has no significance and shall be set to '00' by the terminal.
-To ensure backward compatibility, the UICC shall not interpret the value given by the terminal.

 11.1.7 SEARCH RECORD

 This function searches through a linear fixed or cyclic EF to find record(s) containing a specific pattern.
 This function shall only be performed if the READ access condition for this EF is satisfied.
 The search starts: